-A new year is a great time to look closely at your life priorities, start fresh with new habits and reset goals.
+A new year is a great time to look closely at your life priorities, start healthy habits and reset goals.
 No matter what’s most important to you, starting the year with good health habits will set you up to do more of what you love, have new experiences and spend quality time with the ones who matter most.

-Check out these seven ways to thrive in the year ahead.
+Check out these seven healthy habits the will help you start thriving in the year ahead.

 Prioritizing rest each night makes you feel good and has a positive impact on both physical and mental health.
 Adequate sleep plays an important role in helping the body fight infection and supports the metabolism of sugar, reducing the risk of diabetes.
 If you need to, adjust your routine so you get plenty of shut eye—seven to nine hours of sleep daily is a good rule of thumb.
-Make going to bed by 10 p.m. one of your new year’s goals to reap the benefits all year.
+Make going to bed by 10 p.m. one of the healthy habits you start to reap the benefits all year.

 Cooking meals at home is a fun activity that often brings people together.
 Practice healthy habits and strive to include fruits and vegetables on half of your plate.
 When grocery shopping, fill your cart with a variety of colors.
 Say “yes!” to red, orange and green vegetables.
 They’re not just pretty—a colorful plate means you’re receiving more of the nutrients you need for good health.
 Complement this food group with whole grains and lean protein options.